Woutitit/woutitit.github.io/index.md

 - [Song creation plan](song-creation-plan.md)

 ## Quick reference
-All the handy articles you can use whilst creating a song.
-They are meant to be very sparse in explanation and are just there to give youa list of things to try and check, whether that is composition or production or mixing or whatever.
-Very handy as there are always things you forget while making a song.
-If you need more explanation about stuff in here, consult the other articles.
+The articles in here are meant to be very sparse in explanation and are just there to give you list of things to try and check (whether that is mixing, mastering, composition or whatever).
+Very handy for workflow, inspiration and improving a song.

 - [Commonities](commonities.md)
 - [Song creation checklist](songwriting-checklist.md)